Getting Started With Linux and Ubuntu

 Distributions come in all shapes and sizes.
 Some are aimed at newcomers, while others are geared toward the most diehard of command line junkies.
+(You’ll also find distributions that make switching from macOS to Linux easier!)
 Ubuntu, Fedora, and openSUSE are three general-purpose distributions good for people of all skill levels.

 On that note, hardware compatibility is perhaps the most important thing to consider when switching to Linux.
 While most hardware is supported by default in the majority of Linux distributions, less popular or quirky hardware might not work.
 Most of the times, even if your device isn’t supported by default, you can follow online tutorials that take you through installing an unsupported driver or patching the kernel — but that’s not a task suited for everyone.
 More on this later.

 You can visit Distrowatch to see hundreds of Linux distributions.
 On the right side you’ll notice there’s a Top 100 list of the most popular distributions.
 Note, it’s hard to gauge just how many people use Linux.
 Distrowatch bases rank on the popularity of each distribution’s website.
 This gives an impression of what people are interested in, but it’s hardly a representation of which distrbutions are the most widely used.
 Ubuntu, for example, isn’t currently ranked as #1, but it is widely considered the most popular version of desktop Linux.